lundha/lundha.github.io/blog2/_posts/2021-1-11-serverless-in-aws.md

 AWS offers FaaS (function as a service) on different services, among these are Lambda, DynamoDB, Gateway API and S3.
 This post will utilize these four services to set up a data base and a static web site which can be used as a front end to collect data from the the data base.

-The architecture can be seen above.
+The architecture forthis serverless application can be found above.
+The client will communicate with the API through a static web site hosted in AWS S3.

 ### Lambda function

-The lambda function is to be triggered from a call to the gateway API.
-Handler will receive a key value for the database search and use it to make a query in the no sql database.
+The Lambda function is to be triggered from a call to the Gateway API.
+The handler will receive a key value and use it to make a query in the noSQL data base.
+This is done by using The DynamoDB DocumentClient which is a part of the AWS sdk.

 ```
 const AWS = require('aws-sdk');